http://www.youtube.com/watch?v=Lp6EENkcpPM&feature=results_video&playnext=1&list=PLCE8232ED6F18D7F0

 Here is a detailed list of each of the sections of my binder and what they contain:

-Click the purple links to read more about a planner page or to print it.
+Click the colored links to read more about a planner page or to print it.

-ALL FORMS ARE FREE FOR YOUR PERSONAL USE, BUT PLEASE DO NOT PHOTOCOPY THEM OR SHARE THEM WITH OTHERS.
+ALL FORMS ARE FREE FOR YOUR PERSONAL USE AS A READER OF THEPEACEFULMOM.COM BUT PLEASE DO NOT PHOTOCOPY THEM OR SHARE THEM WITH OTHERS.
 Please share the link to my blog instead.
 Thanks so much!

-Inside Binder Pocket: Copy of my Weekly Goal Planner to keep my priorities for the week in plain sight.
+Inside Binder Pocket: Copy of My Weekly Plan so that I can keep my priorities for the week in plain sight.
+(Sometimes I create this plan in my art journal – view those weekly plans here.)

 I use colored plastic dividers with pockets on both sides in these sections: